netdata/netdata/collectors/python.d.plugin/slurm/README.md

     update_every: 1         # the JOB's data collection frequency (in seconds)
 ```

+## Known issues
-Please consider that too frequent updates can lead to performance issues with `squeue` as described [here](https://slurm.schedmd.com/squeue.html#SECTION_PERFORMANCE).
+Please consider that too frequent updates can lead to performance issues with `squeue` as described [in the slurm documentation](https://slurm.schedmd.com/squeue.html#SECTION_PERFORMANCE).

 ## Metrics and Alerts produced by this collector